Table of Contents

 TL;DR

-What ISO 27001 Means for Modern Businesses?
+What ISO 27001 Actually Means for a Modern Business

 what is soc 2